danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/smau_events/snowplow_smau_events/snowplow_smau_events.md

 {% docs verify_snowplow_smau_events %}

-This model provides a summary of relevant activation events for Plan Stage coming from snowplow frontend events (pageviews and events).
-A summary of all activation events is at the moment defined in this [issue](https://gitlab.com/gitlab-org/telemetry/issues/60).
+This model provides a summary of relevant activation events for Verify Stage coming from snowplow frontend events (pageviews and events).
+A summary of all activation events is at the moment defined in this [issue](https://gitlab.com/gitlab-org/telemetry/issues/50).

 From snowplow database, at the moment we track the following events: